Zezombye/blog/articles/overpy.md

     eventPlayer.setInvisibility(Invis.ALL)
 ```

 This is much more readable as each rule is now its own block (meaning you can easily collapse and visually distinguish them), and all rule metadata is prefixed by `@`.
-Python has no `rule` keyword, but it doesn't matter: OverPy is made for the workshop, and only has to follow Python as a starting point.
+Python has no `rule` keyword, but it doesn't matter: OverPy is made for the Workshop, and only has to follow Python as a starting point.

 I also fixed what I consider to be Python’s shortcomings:
 - Replacing True/False/None by true/false/null for consistency with other languages.